James Lewicki: The World We Live In

-American Folklore
+American folklore

-It was while working on Christmas legends that a neighbor commented to Jim that the United States really had no strong tradition of folklore and cultural heritage.
-Jim went to the library to see if this was so, and found volumes to the contrary.
+It was while working on Christmas legends that a neighbor commented to Lewicki that the United States really had no strong tradition of folklore and cultural heritage.
+Lewicki went to the library to see if this was so, and found volumes to the contrary.
 He proposed the theme of folklore to Life magazine, and they asked for a dummy presentation of 12 pages.
-Jim found it impossible to condense it down to one article, so he suggested a series, and much to his surprise the editors agreed.
+Lewicki found it impossible to condense it down to one article, so he suggested a series, and much to his surprise the editors agreed.
 This assignment lasted for five years.
 Legends from all over the country, representing the diverse cultures of Native Americans, early explorers, and immigrants were included, requiring an enormous amount of background research.
 The final paintings were completed in a detailed egg tempera style on gesso panel, preceded by multiple color studies and pencil sketches.
-American Folklore appeared in Life as a 5 part series over a year and half, followed by the hard cover book, The Life Treasury of American Folklore, featuring additional paintings created just for the book.
-Lillian worked side by side with Jim during this time, assisting with in depth research and studio support, including hand mixing the egg tempera paints for the gessoed panels and completing preparatory drawings.
+American Folklore appeared in Life as a five-part series over a year and half, followed by the hard cover book, The Life Treasury of American Folklore, featuring additional paintings created just for the book.
+Lillian worked side by side with Lewicki during this time, assisting with in depth research and studio support, including hand mixing the egg tempera paints for the gessoed panels and completing preparatory drawings.

 Maps

-Pictorial map making was also a staple of Jim’s repertoire, with Lillian assisting extensively.
-Memorable examples include the poster The Fabulous Fifties, created for Time (magazine) in 1960, and resort and trail maps for the Stowe Ski Association, also from the sixties.
+Pictorial map making was also a staple of Lewicki’s repertoire, with Lillian assisting extensively.
+Memorable examples include the poster The Fabulous Fifties, created for Time magazine in 1960, and resort and trail maps for the Stowe Ski Association, also from the sixties.
 Maps also appeared in Christmas themes tracing the journey of Mary and Joseph to Egypt.

 The Golden Bough

-In 1969 Jim completed a series of illustrations for The Golden Bough by Sir James Frazer, centered on the beliefs, customs and traditions of cultures from around the world.
-For this assignment Jim worked in a freer style, overlaying fine, fluid line drawings on abstract patterned fields of color, to suggest the mystery and mood of ancient and tribal rituals.
+In 1969 Lewicki completed a series of illustrations for The Golden Bough by Sir James Frazer, centered on the beliefs, customs and traditions of cultures from around the world.
+For this assignment Lewicki worked in a freer style, overlaying fine, fluid line drawings on abstract patterned fields of color, to suggest the mystery and mood of ancient and tribal rituals.